 Yet it is becoming clear that what has now evolved in animal husbandry looks very much like exploitation.
 Have we betrayed and sold out the weakest, most helpless creatures supposedly under our care; our farm animals?

-This website it dedicated to the exploration of factory farming and the challenges and choices it now presents to us.
+This website it dedicated to the exploration of industrial farming, also known as CAFOs (confined animal feeding operations), and the challenges and choices it now presents to us.

 Learn the Process

 Take the time to learn how animal flesh and animal products end up on our table and be sure to look at the whole process from start to finish.
 Don't rely on the information presented here, do your own research then make up your own mind.

 Read a Book, Watch a Video, visit a Website